itwizz26/FlowConnect/README.md

 ## How to get up and running

+Firstly, rename/copy the `.env.example` file into a new `.env` file and add your machine specific environmental credentials as indicated.

+There are two ways to boot up this system as outlined below.
+Let's get started!

-### The manual way
+### 1. The manual way

+Don't have a docker or similar environment configured already?
+Don't worry, we've got you covered below.

-Once all services have been cloned, run the python requirements file to set up the backend environment.
-Change dir into the **FlowConnect/backend** directory and run this command:
+Once the repo has been cloned, run the python requirements file to set up the backend environment with all the necessary Django packages.
+Change dir into the **FlowConnect/backend/** directory and run this command:

 ```
 pip3 install -r requirements.txt (MacOs)